Universities (Undergraduate) and Junior Colleges

 What city would you like to live in?

-Using the Excel sheet below, you can search schools based on your preferences, such as field of study or location of the school.
+Using the search system below, you can search for schools based on your preferences, such as the field of study or location of the school.

-You can search for degree programs taught in English using the Excel sheet below.
+You can search for degree programs taught in English using the system below.

 The English scores required for admission to undergraduate programs taught in English are 71-80 for the TOEFL iBT and 5.5-6 for IELTS.

-Using the following Excel sheet, you can search for schools and courses with bachelor's degree transfer student programs that privately-financed international students are eligibile to apply for.
+Using the following search system, you can search for schools and courses with bachelor's degree transfer student programs that privately-financed international students are eligible to apply for.